 Students in our REU Program will receive the following support:

 This is a competitive program open to undergraduates in chemistry, physics, materials science, chemical engineering, or mechanical engineering majors (or closely related fields) enrolled in 4-year U.S. colleges and universities who have completed at least their first year with a 3.0 GPA or better.
 Two letters of recommendation will also be required.
 Students should not be in their final year of study (i.e. graduating before the REU program begins).
-We particularly encourage applications from members of traditionally underrepresented groups in STEM, including members of racial and ethnic minority groups, women, and veterans.
-Students should be US citizens or permanent residents.
+Students must be US citizens or permanent residents.

 To complete the application on the next page, you will need to provide: